Quixoty/quixoty-test4.github.io/_posts/2021-04-12-Woodland Maintenance for Biodiversity (Part 1).md

 <p style="text-align: justify;">

 These characteristics are significant contributers to low biodiversity, and are not unique to this site.
-And without specific strategic interventions and changes in maintenance, improvements to biodiversity cannot be expected to occur naturally over time for low diversity woodlands.
+Without specific strategic interventions and changes in maintenance, improvements to biodiversity cannot be expected to occur naturally over time for low diversity woodlands.
 <br><br>
-In the next post, I shall discuss specific actions that can be taken to improve biodiversity for woodlands like the Ponderosa woodland to gradually improve the site over time.
+In the next post, I shall discuss specific actions that can be taken to improve biodiversity for woodlands to gradually improve the site over time.
 <br><br>
 Wildlife catered to will include insects, pollinators (such as woodland butterflies), small mammals, birds and bats.
 These improvements for wildlife conditions will also have the knock-on effect of generally improving the site for people as well.
 </p>